jlangch/venice/doc/readme/ext-parsifal-guide.md

 Combining Parsers
 -----------------

-The Parsatron wouldn't be very useful if we could only ever parse one thing at a time.
+_Parsifal_ wouldn't be very useful if we could only ever parse one thing at a time.
 There are a number of ways you can combine parsers to build up complex ones from basic parts.